 RIBBONS!
 (The Shape of an Exhibition) is a temporary project occupying a park opposite Auto Italia.
-Lengths of shiny, coloured ribbon are tied from the branches of one tree to another to form long squiggles and zig zagging lines which curve in one direction and then another as they are caught by the breeze.
-As the first installment of a larger project titled The Shape of an Exhibition, this outdoor installation acts as a sketch of what is to come.
+Lengths of shiny, coloured ribbon are tied from the branches of one tree to another to form long squiggles and zig-zagging lines, which curve in one direction and then another as they are caught by the breeze.
+As the first instalment of a larger project titled The Shape of an Exhibition, this outdoor installation acts as a sketch of what is to come.

-As a prologue to The Shape of an Exhibition, RIBBONS! is a product of what it imagines.
+As the prologue to The Shape of an Exhibition, RIBBONS! is a product of what it imagines.
 Like a movie imagining the film projector, or a rabbit imagining the top hat from which it will appear, there is a mirroring back and forth between the product and producer.
 The long coloured lines of ribbon suspended in the branches of the trees above are a sketch or a draft of the exhibition to come, like lines drawn on a floating page.
 Many layers of drawings are stacked on top of each other in a book of drawings as large as the park itself.
-Now a small magic trick: like a magician capable of removing a table cloth in a split second without spilling the glass of water that stands on it, the paper of this book is taken away leaving only the coloured lines.
+Now a small magic trick: like a magician removing a tablecloth without spilling the glass of water that stands on it, the paper of this book is taken away leaving only the coloured lines.